-Report and Management Plan prepared by a suitably qualified and experienced professional in traffic and transport, addressing the following matters:

-- The proposed development and its suitability in terms of transport, traffic and parking impact - The existing parking and traffic conditions - The proposed traffic, parking and vehicle access arrangements - The accessibility of public transport services, and walking and cycling facilities - The impact of the development on the surrounding street network and intended measures to ameliorate or manage that impact - The impact of the proposed development on the efficient and safe operation of bus services and passenger access - The design and compliance with the applicable Australian Standards in P2 above - Pedestrian and cyclist safety, personal security and safe access from parking areas to activities on the site - Signage and visual accessibility during day and night periods - Provision for loading, unloading and service vehicles - Provision for parking of bicycles and facilities for use of cyclists - A management plan covering management of traffic impacts and intended measures to encourage public transport use, walking and cycling, and to manage travel demand - Consistency with general aims and zone objectives of the BLEP 2012 - Consistency with the aims and objectives of this BDCP set out in Section 2 - Compliance with the applicable requirements of this BDCP Part.

-2. Transport, Traffic and Parking Impact Report

-Alternatively, depending on the type and scale of development, Council at its discretion may require a Development Application to be accompanied by a Transport, Traffic and

-Parking Impact Report prepared by a suitably qualified and experienced professional in traffic and transport, addressing the following matters:

-- The proposed development - The existing parking and traffic conditions and public transport conditions - The proposed traffic, parking and access arrangements - The impact of the development on traffic conditions in the surrounding street network and intended measures to ameliorate or manage that impact - The intended measures to encourage public transport use, walking and cycling, and reduce the use of private motor cars - Compliance with the applicable requirements of this BDCP - Consistency with the aims and objectives of this BDCP set out in Section 2.
+Report and Management Plan prepared by a suitably qualified and ex professional in traffic and transport, addressing the following matters: xperienced The proposed development and its suitability in terms of transport, traffic and parking impact dano ana The existing parking and traffic conditions The proposed traffic, parking and vehicle access arrangements The accessibility of public transport services, and walking and cycling fa The impact of the algorithm of the accessibility of public transport on the accessibility of public The impact of the development on the surrounding street network and measures to ameliorate or manage that impact a intended The impact of the proposed development on the efficient and safe opera tion of bus services and passenger access The design and compliance with the applicable Australian Standards in Pedestrian and cyclist safety, personal security and safe access from pai to activities on the site king areas Signage and visual accessibility during day and night periods Provision for loading, unloading and service vehicles Provision for parking of bicycles and facilities for use of cyclists A management plan covering management of traffic impacts and management of the second s measures to encourage public transport use, walking and cycling, and travel demand to manage Consistency with general aims and zone objectives of the BLEP 2012 Consistency with the aims and objectives of this BDCP set out in Section n 2 Compliance with the applicable requirements of this BDCP Part.
+2. Transport, Traffic and Parking Impact Report Alternatively, depending on the type and scale of development, Council at its may require a Development Application to be accompanied by a Transport, Tr Parking Impact Report prepared by a suitably qualified and experienced prof essional in traffic and transport, addressing the following matters: The proposed development The existing parking and traffic conditions and public transport condition S The proposed traffic, parking and access arrangements The impact of the development on traffic conditions in the surround network and intended measures to ampliante or manage that impact ding street network and intended measures to ameliorate or manage that impact The intended measures to encourage public transport use, walking and c voling and reduce the use of private motor cars , ching, and Compliance with the applicable requirements of this BDCP Consistency with the aims and objectives of this BDCP set out in Section n 2.